csecareanu/medical-clinic-frontend-react/README.md

 17. XSTATE A state transition which defines what the next state is, given the current state and event: https://xstate.js.org/docs/guides/transitions.html#machine-transition-method
 --

+-
+View
-View - a view will not navigate to another page Controller
+    - a view will not navigate to another page
+    - will not import data from a container

+Controller
 Container